richelbilderbeek/slu_open_science_fika/README.md

 14.7| Too little attention to proper use of technology   |No 14.5| Too little documentation of the scientific process |Yes

+> Table 1.
+Frequencies of the 5 most occurring QRPs, from [Gopalakrishna et al., 2021].

 ![](munafo_et_al_2021_adapted_correct.png)

 > Threats to reproducible science, adapted from [Munafò et al., 2017].
 > (note that there is an online version with different, incorrect values)

-The second study is a manifesto for reproducible science [Munafò et al., 2017], which aligns closely with the KB proposal, as both intend to increase the reproducibility of science.
+The second study is a manifesto for reproducible science [Munafò et al., 2017], which aligns closely with the KB proposal, as both papers intend to increase the reproducibility of science.

 Frequency                                                                    |Threat to reproducible research|Addressed by KB proposal